QuantEcon/lecture-python-advanced.myst/lectures/asset_pricing_lph.md

 Now we'll derive the celebrated **mean-variance frontier**.

-We do this using a classic method of Lars Peter Hansen and Scott Richard {cite}`HansenRichard1987`.
+We do this using a  method deployed by Lars Peter Hansen and Scott Richard {cite}`HansenRichard1987`.

 ```{note}
 Methods of Hansen and Richard are described and used extensively by {cite}`Cochrane_2005`.
 ```

-Their  idea was rearrange the key equation  {eq}`eq:EMR1`, namely,  $E m R^i = 1$, and then  to  apply the Cauchy-Schwarz inequality.
+Their  idea was rearrange the key equation  {eq}`eq:EMR1`, namely,  $E m R^i = 1$, and then  to  apply a Cauchy-Schwarz inequality.

 A convenient way to remember the Cauchy-Schwartz inequality in our context is that it says that an  $R^2$ in any regression has to be  less than or equal to $1$.

+(Please note that here $R^2$ denotes the coefficient of determination in a regression, not a return on an asset!)

 Let's apply that idea to deduce